 Adam LZ 240sx – Build Your Own!

 Fan of Adam LZ’s 240sx S13?
 Ever wondered how you can build your own?
-Then this is the guide for you.
+Then this is the guide you have been waiting for.

 Okay, so I thought it might be fun to put together a basic guide for how anybody can transform their own 240sx S13 into a replica (or close approximation) of popular YouTuber – AdamLZ’s cream 240sx.

-Before we dive in let me preface this by saying that I will probably miss some details, I wasn’t involved in the build and have only pulled this information together from Adam’s YouTube videos.
+Before we dive in let me preface this by saying that I will probably miss some details, I wasn’t involved in the build and I have pulled this information together from Adam’s YouTube videos and related blogs.

 I am going to try to keep this guide focused on off the shelf parts only.
 Adam has undertaken a considerable amount of custom work including bash bars, a roll cage and much more.